-The ACI is a new industry body which is committed to nurturing a safe, legal and well regulated CBD market in the UK.
+The Association for the Cannabinoid Industry is a membership organisation committed to a safe, legal & well regulated cannabinoid market in the UK.
+Become a member

-The key benchmarks of this is how many people express confidence in the efficacy of our products and how many would be more likely to if there was better regulation.
+The key benchmarks for this are how many people express confidence in the efficacy of our products, and how many would be more likely to do so if there was better regulation.

-In that context the findings from our YouGov survey* are truly illuminating and a vindication of why we set up the ACI, launched the ACI charter and commit our members to working towards full novel foods authorisation and standardisation of analytical testing methodologies.
+In that context, the findings from our YouGov survey* are truly illuminating: they are a vindication of why we set up the ACI, launched the ACI charter and committed our members to working towards full novel foods authorisation and standardisation of analytical testing methodologies.

 * Methodology: This survey has been conducted using an online interview administered to members of the YouGov Plc UK panel of 800,000+ individuals who have agreed to take part in surveys.
 Read More

 At this event, that will take place on 9 December 2020, attendees will learn more about the potential of the UK CBD market, how upcoming changes to the UK legal framework could drastically reduce the number of market participants and how established companies can move into this space with the confidence their products are legally compliant.

 The ACI welcomes today’s ruling from the Court of Justice of the European Union (CJEU) which marks a landmark day for the CBD industry.